space-wizards/space-station-14/.github/PULL_REQUEST_TEMPLATE.md

 <!--
 Here you can fill out a changelog that will automatically be added to the game when your PR is merged.

-Only put changes that are important to the player on the changelog.
+Only put changes that are important and visible to the player on the changelog.

 Don't consider the entry type suffix (e.g. add) to be "part" of the sentence:
 bad: - add: a new tool for engineers